ThibaultJanBeyer/carousel-slider.js/README.md

 var clAnimationSpeed = 1000;
 var clSpeed = 15000;
 var clAutoPlay = true;
+var clSlideOverflow = 'scroll'; // Set what happens when there is overflow (basic css)
 ```
 In some cases you might use your own Markup:
 ```